jonasbarsten/puff-node/README.md

 Broadcast on port 8050, both in and out.

 ex. in Max/MSP: `[udpsend 10.0.255.255 8050]` and `[udpreceive 8050]`

-This works in association with the [Client repo](https://github.com/jonasbarsten/puff-client)
+This works in association with the [client repo](https://github.com/jonasbarsten/puff-client)

 |OUT|||
 |---|---|---|